OSGeo/gdal/doc/source/drivers/vector/pg.rst

    1.333 N, where N is the size of EWKB data.
 However, it might be a bit slower than fetching in canonical form when the client and the server are on the same machine, so the default is NO.
--  :decl_configoption:`PG_USE_TEXT`.
-If set to "YES", geometries will be fetched/written using WKT instead of HEX-encoded EWKB.
 -  :decl_configoption:`OGR_PG_CURSOR_PAGE`.
 Set the cursor page size, or number of features that are fetched from the database and held in memory at a single time.